zy-zhou/HACS-release/README.md

 * py-rouge 1.1

 ## Data
-Original data we used is from https://github.com/xing-hu/TL-CodeSum and https://github.com/xing-hu/EMSE-DeepCom.
+The original data we used is from https://github.com/xing-hu/TL-CodeSum and https://github.com/xing-hu/EMSE-DeepCom.
 This repository only contains a tiny dataset to verify whether the scripts work.
 Be aware that this dataset is not big enough to properly train a seq2seq model.

 If you want to try some new data (in Java), simply reference and replace **raw_data.json** in the **data** folder.
 The code to shuffle and remove the duplicate samples is not included so you have to manually do this if required.